 MLB.TV has very high quality and high-definition broadcast streams.
 You will get 60 frames per second on mobile devices, PC/MACs, PlayStation 4, Xbox One, Roku, Apple TV, Chromecast, Amazon Fire TV, Samsung, Android TV.
 You will get home and away broadcasts with pause and rewind DVR controls.
 Pitchcasts maps out every single pitch.

-How To Use a VPN To Stream MLB Games
+How To Stream Live MLB Games Out-of-Market

 One of the greatest annoyances to MLB cord-cutters is the blackout restrictions.
 Cord-cutters can bypass these restrictions easily by using a Virtual Private Network or VPN.
 A VPN is a simple software program that allows you to encrypt your traffic and mask your IP address by connecting to a server in a different location.

-Services such as MLB.TV is notorious for blackout restrictions.
+Streaming services such as MLB.TV is notorious for blackout restrictions.
 In order to bypass this, you need to connect to a server in a region that does not have a blackout.
 This may sound complicated but with most VPNs, you can do this in just a few clicks.
 With services such as ExpressVPN, you can connect to a server out-of-market very quickly.